nicholaswmin/fsm/README.md

 which is transformed into an FSM.

-This is an intentional design decision which allows sublcasses to become FSM's without requiring to inherit again; which is not possible anyway since there isn't a notion of multiple-inheritance in JavaScript:
+This is an intentional design decision which allows sublcasses to become FSM's without requiring to inherit again; which is not possible anyway.

+JavaScript does not support multiple-inheritance:

 > example: An `EventEmitter` subclass which also behaves as an FSM: